AkshatSh/DPD/docs/blog_5.md

     - Logistic Regression
     - SVM

-We can consider each of these heuristics to be applying a single **weak function** to create our noisy set, where the goal of our final project is to see how we can combine multiple labeling functions to create a stronger noisy set.
+We convert each of these heuristics to **weak labeling functions** by using these heuristics to predict sequence level labels (BIO).
+This naturally extends to the final project, where we evaluate how multiple functions can be combined together to create a stronger noisy set.

 ### Keyword Matching